Animal Pet Doctor.com and the FoxNest Veterinary Hospital...Compassionate Pet Care Since 1984

 10. Health Care.
 Without vaccinations and treatment for illnesses and injuries, most animals would die at a young age or live in pain and misery.
 We expect a good responsible pet owner to provide regular veterinary check ups, recommended vaccinations, parasite control, and veterinary health care when injuries and illnesses occur.
 And now that we know the importance of gum health, we expect good pet owners to provide dental care for their pets on a regular basis as needed.

 Thanks.
-Please enjoy the rest of the site as well as the pictures, comments, and jokes below.
+Please enjoy the rest of the site.
 Roger Ross, DVM